balujaldu/shodh_AI_assignment_Policy-Optimization_Decision-Making/README.md

 This project demonstrates how policy optimization for financial decision-making can be approached using both supervised deep learning and reinforcement learning, providing insights into accuracy vs. reward trade-offs.

+## 📄 Final Report
+Please see the attached `Final_Report.pdf` for detailed methodology, results, and answers to Task 4.

+## 📄 Resume
+My updated Resume/CV is attached in the git repo and submission email.